Field work

 It's now growing a management layer — an on-device container store, lifecycle manager, and a custom metrics daemon that reads /dev/memcg directly, because Android's stats APIs return zeros.
 Equal parts systems engineering and stubbornness.

-PRJ-004 · phase 0 proven
+PRJ-004 · proven

 Lab World-Model — blast radius in few tokens